dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rocketmq.md

 http://localhost:3500/v1.0/publish/myRocketMQ/myTopic?metadata.rocketmq-shardingkey=key
 ```

-If the shardingkey does not exist, the RoundRobin algorithm is used to determine the queue id.
+If the `ShardingKey` does not exist, the `RoundRobin` algorithm is used to determine the queue id.

 ## Related links